5 Strategies to Grow Your Digital Marketing Agency in 2020

 While there are many ways to acquire new clients, most come from referrals.
 In fact, according to WordStream’s State of the Agency report, 51% of surveyed agencies consider referrals their main source of acquiring new clients, followed by 20% said upsells from other products or services.

 If you’ve been in business for some time, the above sources may be familiar to you.
 But keep reading on as we have some additional ones to share and there may be some methods you and your team have not yet explored that could be effective in further growing your client roster.
-If you’re a freelancer or small agency owner looking for more clients to add to your roster, give these lead generation and client acquiring tactics.
+If you’re a freelancer or small agency owner looking for more clients to add to your roster, try these lead-generating, client-acquiring tactics.

 1. Be your own publicist